 The amendment is effective for annual reporting periods beginning on or after 1 January 2022 and must be applied retrospectively to items of property, plant and equipment made available for use on or after the beginning of the earliest period presented when the entity first applies the amendment.
-The amendment is not expected to have an impact on the Company.
+The amendments did not have an impact on the Company's financial statements.